 - Support more investment in social care services locally and nationally

 About Claire Mathys

-Claire is a South Londoner who grew up in Sutton and is an energetic and passionate campaigner for social justice.
+Claire is a South Londoner who grew up in Sutton and is a passionate campaigner for social justice.

 Claire has been campaigning for stronger protections for private renters and urging the Government to tackle the housing crisis.

 As the Liberal Democrat candidate for Mitcham and Morden, she will campaign for greater opportunities for all, including in education, health and employment.
 She will also fight for the right of EU citizens already here to remain in the UK.